Smith

 How to Pronounce Smith

 Our model found one way to pronounce the name Smith.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 100.0% confident that Smith is pronounced as smihth.
+Our model is 100.0% confident that Smith is pronounced as smihth, which has 1 syllables.

 1